${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Introduction

 \vs

 \fS{{\mathfrak S}} [1]{{#1}} [1]{[[{ #1}]]}

 Let $\fS$ be a {\em punctured surface}, which is the result of removing a finite number of points, called {\em punctures}, from a closed oriented surface of finite genus.
-Among several versions of Teichm\"uller spaces of $\fS$, we will consider the {\em enhanced Teichm\"uller space} $\mathcal{X}^+(\frak{S})$, also known as the {\em holed Teichm\"uller space} \cite{F} \cite{FG07}.
+Among several versions of Teichm\"uller spaces of $\fS$, we will consider the {\em enhanced Teichm\"uller space} $\mathcal{X}^+(\frak{S})$, also known as the {\em holed Teichm\"uller space}; see Fock and Goncharov \cite{F, FG07} as well as Bonahon and Liu \cite{BL, Liu}.
 By definition, $\mathcal{X}^+(\frak{S})$ is the set of all complete hyperbolic metrics $h$ on $\fS$ up to isotopy, enhanced with a choice of an orientation of a small loop surrounding each puncture whose monodromy with respect to $h$ is hyperbolic.
-The space $\mathcal{X}^+(\frak{S})$ is a contractible smooth manifold equipped with the {\em Weil-Petersson} Poisson structure \cite{F} \cite{FG07}.
-A nice coordinate system requires the choice of an {\em ideal triangulation} $\Delta$ of $\frak{S}$, which is a collection of isotopy classes of mutually non-intersecting simple paths running between punctures, called {\em (ideal) arcs}, dividing $\frak{S}$ into {\em (ideal) triangles}.
-Per each arc $e$ of $\Delta$, Thurston's {\em shear coordinate} function $x_e = x_{e;\Delta}$ is associated \cite{Thurston}, and they together comprise a global coordinate system of $\mathcal{X}^+(\frak{S})$.
+The space $\mathcal{X}^+(\frak{S})$ is a contractible smooth manifold equipped with the {\em Weil-Petersson} Poisson structure \cite{F, FG07}.
+A nice coordinate system requires the choice of an {\em ideal triangulation} $\Delta$ of $\frak{S}$, which is a collection of isotopy classes of mutually nonintersecting simple paths running between punctures, called {\em (ideal) arcs}, dividing $\frak{S}$ into {\em (ideal) triangles}.
+Per each arc $e$ of $\Delta$, Thurston's {\em shear coordinate} function $x_e = x_{e;\Delta}$ is associated \cite{BL, F, FG07, Liu, P, Thurston}, and they together comprise a global coordinate system of $\mathcal{X}^+(\frak{S})$.
 Their exponentials $X_e := \exp(x_e)$ are particularly convenient.
-The Poisson bracket is given by $\{X_e,X_f\} = \varepsilon_{ef} X_e X_f$, $\forall e,f\in \Delta$, where $\varepsilon_{ef} = a_{ef} - a_{fe} \in \mathbb{Z}$, with $a_{ef}$ being the number of corners of ideal triangles of $\Delta$ formed by $e$ and $f$ appearing clockwise this order.
-Per change of ideal triangulations, the coordinate change formulas for the exponentiated shear coordinates are rational, providing examples of so-called cluster $\mathcal{X}$-mutations \cite{FG06}.
+The Poisson bracket is given by $\{X_e,X_f\} = \varepsilon_{ef} X_e X_f$, for all $e,f\in \Delta$, where $\varepsilon_{ef} = a_{ef} - a_{fe} \in \mathbb{Z}$, with $a_{ef}$ being the number of corners of ideal triangles of $\Delta$ formed by $e$ and $f$ appearing clockwise in this order.
+Per change of ideal triangulations, the coordinate change formulas for the exponentiated shear coordinates are rational, providing examples of so-called cluster $\mathcal{X}$-mutations; see Fock and Goncharov \cite{FG06, FG07}.

 \vs